Items

 local itemstring = stack:to_string()

-Additionally the methods minetest.itemstring_with_palette(item, palette_index) and minetest.itemstring_with_color(item, colorstring) may be used to create item strings encoding color information in their metadata.
+Additionally the methods core.itemstring_with_palette(item, palette_index) and core.itemstring_with_color(item, colorstring) may be used to create item strings encoding color information in their metadata.

 Table format